RinhaDeTraveco/PutinhaDaLaila/fisch/README.md

 1 - download AHK (https://www.autohotkey.com)

-2 - click 2 times on the file "CLICK MOUSE MIDDLE BUTTON buscador de área"
+2 - click 2 times on the file "select_area"

-3 - Hold right button and select ONLY the region where the "shake" appears, don't close it now
+3 - Hold right button and select ONLY the region where the "shake" appears, dont select the entire screen and, don't close this script now

 4 - go to the line 30 and change this values "6, 104, 1361, 566" for the new value u just copied by selecting the area